Ben Stokes and Wayne Madsen take Cricket Writers Club awards

 The 22-year-old Stokes' achievements come on the back of a difficult winter, where he was sent home from England duty for disciplinary reasons but the New Zealand-born academy product has responded on the field to help bring Durham a third title in five seasons.

-Madsen's individual brilliance proved in vain as Derbyshire returned to Division Two just a year after promotion, but earned him a place on the BBC commentators' team of the season for 2013.
+Madsen's individual brilliance proved in vain as Derbyshire returned to Division Two just a year after promotion,

 Both awards will be presented at the club's annual lunch on Monday.